alexle/alexle.github.com/_posts/2025/2025-10-18-the-man-in-the-arena.markdown

 Stepping into the arena takes courage.
 To build.
 To begin.
 To take a chance on something that might not succeed.

-I've come to greatly respect those who try.
+I've come to greatly respect those who try and put themselves out there.
 Even if it's not perfect.
-Lately, I find myself rooting for those who dare to put themselves out there and go after something real.

 ## Dare Greatly